svx/plone.appliance/docs/glossary.rst

       `OS X, Apple Inc.'s <https://www.apple.com/>`_ desktop and server operating system for Macintosh computers.

     Windows
-      `Windows, Microsoft's <https://www.microsoft.com/>`_ desktop operating system.
+      `Windows, Microsoft's <https://www.microsoft.com/en-us/>`_ desktop operating system.

     NAT
-      `Network Address Translation (NAT) <https://en.wikipedia.org/wiki/Network_address_translation/>`_ is the process where a network device, usually a firewall, assigns a public address to a computer (or group of computers) inside a private network.
+      `Network Address Translation (NAT) <https://en.wikipedia.org/wiki/Network_address_translation>`_ is the process where a network device, usually a firewall, assigns a public address to a computer (or group of computers) inside a private network.

     DHCP
-      `DHCP (Dynamic Host Configuration Protocol) <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol/>`_ is a communications protocol that network administrators use to centrally manage and automate the network configuration of devices attaching to an Internet Protocol (IP) network.
+      `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`_ is a communications protocol that network administrators use to centrally manage and automate the network configuration of devices attaching to an Internet Protocol (IP) network.

     Ports
       In computer networking, a `port <https://en.wikipedia.org/wiki/Port_%28computer_networking%29?>`_ serves as an endpoint in an operating system for many types of communication.
 It is not a hardware device, but a logical construct that identifies a service or process.